Jamestown in Chautauqua County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.
 A significant historical year for this entry is 1815.

 Location.
 42° 5.741′ N, 79° 14.474′ W. Marker is in Jamestown, New York, in Chautauqua County.
 Marker is at the intersection of North Main Street and West 2nd Street, on the right when traveling south on North Main Street.
 Marker is one building north of the intersection.
 Touch for map.
 Marker is at or near this postal address: 205 North Main Street, Jamestown NY 14701, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-First Bank (a few steps from this marker); Great Fire of 1861 (a few steps from this marker); Stage Stop The First Store (about 300 feet away, measured in a direct line); "Allen's Opera House" (about 300 feet away); "Gokey Fire" (about 300 feet away); Birthplace of Lucille Ball (about 400 feet away); Chautauqua County Political Equality Club (about 400 feet away).
+First Bank (a few steps from this marker); Great Fire of 1861 (a few steps from this marker); Stage Stop (within shouting distance of this marker); The First Store (about 300 feet away, measured in a direct line); "Allen's Opera House" (about 300 feet away); "Gokey Fire" (about 300 feet away); Birthplace of Lucille Ball (about 400 feet away); Chautauqua County Political Equality Club (about 400 feet away).
 Touch for a list and map of all markers in Jamestown.

 Credits.
 This page was last revised on October 28, 2020.
 It was originally submitted on May 24, 2016, by Anton Schwarzmueller of Wilson, New York.
 This page has been viewed 395 times since then and 81 times this year.
 Photos: 1, 2. submitted on May 24, 2016, by Anton Schwarzmueller of Wilson, New York.